 Results are delivered in NPV terms, which are readily understood and accepted by financial experts in your organization.
 We then help you make sense of the S-ROI output and create a simple, accessible presentation for decision-makers within your firm.

 Here is a general outline of the steps involved: (refer to above diagram)

 - Define the project goal, scope, and alternatives, and conduct traditional ROI analysis as a baseline.
 Optionally, for projects involving environmental impacts, conduct a screening LCA and environmental and hazard risk assessments as appropriate.

 - Identify stakeholders or proxies, including those outside the project’s immediate geographic area and supply chain, and conduct a workshop.
-Face to face interaction encourages contribution of ideas and exploration of alternatives, and ensures that the most and best information gets incorporated into the analytical process.
+Face-to-face interaction encourages the contribution of ideas and exploration of alternatives and ensures that the most and best information get incorporated into the analytical process.
 This allows prioritization of stakeholders (including the company or government agency) and identification of opportunities and risks for each one.

 - Create scenarios and assign a range of probabilities to each.
 Part of this process is eliminating those without substantial impact, and assigning costs and benefits (including non-traditional costs).

-- Conduct a financial analysis for each stakeholder of interest with best case, worst case and most-probable case.
-This can be a simple spreadsheet analysis, or a more advanced simulation, e.g., Monte Carlo (PDF), https://www.riskamp.com, which provides a more-robust analysis of possible outcomes.
+- Conduct financial analysis for each stakeholder of interest with best case, worst case, and most probable case.
+This can be a simple spreadsheet analysis, or a more advanced simulation, e.g., Monte Carlo (PDF), which provides a more robust analysis of possible outcomes.

-EarthShift Global’s extensive sustainability knowledge and experience provides a novel, forward looking approach as well as specific insights – even during the proposal process.
+EarthShift Global’s extensive sustainability knowledge and experience provide a novel, forward-looking approach as well as specific insights – even during the proposal process.